ybillchen/particle_spray/README.md

 Author: Yingtian "Bill" Chen

-I provide a notebook to generate streams using the Chen+24 model via `gala`.
+We provide a notebook to generate streams using the Chen+24 model via `gala`.
 This implementation has not yet been merged to the `main` branch of `gala`.
 But you can still play with it by checking out my fork of `gala`.
 To do so, you need to

 1. (Optional) Create a new virtual environment in case you already have your own `gala` and don't want to mess it up
 ```